AudioSceneDescriptionFormat/asdf/doc/transform.rst

 The ``rot`` attribute contains a space-separated list of up to three angles (in degrees) called *azimuth*, *elevation* and *roll*.
-Only *azimuth* is required, the others default to zero degree if not specified.
+Only *azimuth* is required, the others default to zero if not specified.
 For angle conventions, see :doc:`position-orientation`.

 The range of angle values is not limited,